AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 uid: community-invite
 ---

-# Step 2: Invite a tenant to a community
+# Part 2: Invite a tenant to a community

 Before another tenant can join a community that you have creates, you must send them an invitation, they must accept it, and then you must confirm it.
 In other words, this process is a three-step handshake that requires collaboration between tenants.

-**Reminder:** You must have the email address for the Tenant Administrator that you are inviting to the community.

 Complete the following procedures in order.

+## Prerequisites

+You must have the email address for the Tenant Administrator that you are inviting to the community.

-## 1. Invite a tenant to the community
+## Step 1: Invite a tenant to the community

 To invite another tenant to the community, follow these steps: